MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-8/README.md

 Internet Speed Tests:

-- File: {year}\_fixed_broadband.csv, where year is the variable representing the year, year can take the values 2016, 2017, 2018, or 2019 (unable to be implemented into analysis - see the summary notebook)
+- File: {year}\_fixed_broadband.csv, where year is the variable representing the year, year can take the values 2019, 2020, 2021, 2022 and 2023 (unable to be implemented into analysis see the summary notebook)
 - Source: ookla-open-data

 Inflation Data: